Male Sexual Organs

 NOTE: The prostate gland and the uterus share the same brain relay.

 BIOLOGICAL CONFLICT: Consistent with its vital role in reproduction, the biological conflict linked to the prostate gland concerns procreation (equal to the uterus in females).
 A man can suffer a procreation conflict when he is unable to father children, for instance, due to erectile dysfunction or infertility, including his partner’s inability to conceive (female infertility).
 A vasectomy (surgical sterilization) might evoke a procreation conflict on a subtle psycho-biological level.
 Males also experience the conflict when their descendants don’t reproduce, let’s say, because of a homosexual orientation, staying childless by choice, miscarriages, or abortions.
 The male prostate also correlates to a mating conflict or sexual conflict.
-In the human world, “not being able to mate” or “not being allowed to mate” translates into sexual rejection and feeling sexually unwanted (compare with female mating conflict related to the cervix).
+In the human world, “not being able to mate” or “not being allowed to mate” translates into sexual rejection and feeling sexually unwanted (compare with female mating conflict related to the cervix uteri).
 Mating conflicts are activated through the loss of a sexual mate or through sexual rivalry (the “fight over a female”).
 A man’s fear that his sexual mate is attracted to another man could already trigger the conflict, especially when the competitor is younger or has more “potential”.
 In addition, the prostate corresponds to a gender conflict experienced as an “ugly conflict with a female”.
 Being dominated, controlled, or humiliated by a woman (an imperious wife or mother) or degraded by a female authority (supervisor, judge, lawyer, doctor, police officer, and the like) can go straight to a man’s prostate.
 A spiteful divorce, custody battles, emotional or financial abuse are other possible conflict scenarios.
 In a broader sense, the prostate-related conflict concerns maleness itself, in the sense of being disregarded as a man, as a lover, as a husband, or as the provider of the family.

 NOTE: A male with a normal hormone status, that is, when his testosterone level is higher than his estrogen level, experiences a sexual conflict as a male sexual conflict affecting the prostate.
 With a low testosterone status he perceives the conflict as a female sexual conflict linked to the coronary veins, controlled from the left temporal lobe of the cerebral cortex (see Principle of Gender, Laterality, and Hormone Status).